pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-remove.md

 : URL of the site where the retentionlabel from a file to remove is located

 `--fileUrl [fileUrl]`
-: The server-relative URL of the file of which the label should be removed.
+: The site- or server relative URL of the file of which the label should be removed.
 Specify either `fileUrl` or `fileId` but not both.

 `-i, --fileId [fileId]`
 : The UniqueId (GUID) of the file of which the label should be removed.
 Specify either `fileUrl` or `fileId` but not both.